hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_glacier_on_a_distant_planet_with_t_0b6b0ba1-ed1d-43d8-b47c-c28171b07aa3-0_1.content.md

 ## Why Choose Our Cosmic Background?

 Our cosmic background is more than just a beautiful picture.
 It's an invitation to explore the vastness of the universe.
-Whether you're an astronomy enthusiast, a science fiction fan, or simply someone who appreciates captivating imagery, our background will inspire you and spark your imagination.
+Whether you're an astronomy enthusiast, a science fiction fan, or simply someone who appreciates Cap<wbr>ti<wbr>va<wbr>ting imagery, our background will inspire you and spark your imagination.

 Here are some reasons why you should choose our cosmic background: